grzegorzjudas/microfrontends/README.md

 - **Ability for microfrontends to define their own global CSS not applied to parent apps** ✔️
 - **Error handling for microfrontends** ✔️
 - **Sandboxed redux store in all apps** ✔️
+- **Routing separate for every application, but working together** ✔️